Switching & Shopping During Open Enrollment

 Why is this important?
 For one, it provides credibility.
 When someone searches for your agency online, a listing will pop up on the right of their search list with your location, contact information, and website.
 Here is an example of New Horizons Insurance Marketing’s Google listing:

 New Horizons Insurance Marketing

 This listing makes it extremely easy for prospects to contact you.
 Even if they’re referred to you, they’re still likely to do a quick search on you, so that’s another reason this is so important.

 Bonus points if you have a killer LinkedIn profile.
 Insurance agencies often ask what the best social network to be on is, and there isn’t a clear-cut answer for that.
 We did write an eBook about it, though: Social Media for the Insurance Agent.

+Another tool to consider is Facebook Ads.
 Not sure how to get started with Facebook ads?
-Check this blog out: "5 Facebook Marketing Tips for Insurance Agencies".
+Check this blog out: 5 Facebook Marketing Tips for Insurance Agencies.

 Whatever your clients are faced with this year and all the coming years, you want to be the one they turn to.
 There is no super special secret to keeping clients.
 It’s really just about communicating with them often.